How to Fix Apex Legends Crashing in Ranked Mode?

 2.2 Repair the Game Through The Origin Library

-You can also try repairing the game through the Origin library.
-This is similar to the Verify Files feature in Steam.
-It looks through the game’s files and downloads any missing or corrupted files.
+You can also repair the game through Origin, which is similar to Steam’s feature.
+It will check and fix any missing or corrupt files.

 1. Launch Origin.

-2. Go to the Game Library and find the game.
+2. Go to the Game Library and find Apex Legends.

 Fix Apex Crashing in Ranked Mode through Origin by Repairing